togfoxy/Autarky2/README.md

 Press keypad + to add a new villager (right-side of keyboard)

-Click a blue villager with mouse
+Click a blue villager with mouse.
+The villager will turn red and have a circle around it.

 Press 'f' to turn the villager into a FARMER